Douglas G. Biow

 Superior Oil Company-Linward Shivers Cenntenial, Professor of Medieval and Renaissance Studies

 - Campus Mail Code: B7600

-Douglas Biow is the Superior Oil Company-Linward Shivers Centennial Professor in Medieval and Renaissance Studies, and Director of the Center for European Studies, at UT.
-He is the author of a number of articles and four books: Mirabile Dictu: Representations of the Marvelous in Medieval and Renaissance Italy (Michigan, 1996); Doctors, Ambassadors, Secretaries: Humanism and Professions in Renaissance Italy (Chicago, 2002), the recipient of a Robert W. Hamilton Book Award; The Culture of Cleanliness in Renaissance Italy (Cornell, 2006), named a Choice Outstanding Title; and, most recently, In Your Face: Professional Improprieties and the Art of Being Conspicuous in Sixteenth-Century Italy (Stanford, 2010).
-He has been the recipient of a number of scholarly awards, including NEH and Guggenheim Fellowships.
+Douglas Biow is the Superior Oil Company-Linward Shivers Centennial Professor in Medieval and Renaissance Studies, Director of the Center for European Studies, Director of the France-UT Institute, and Co-Director of the EU Center of Excellence.
+He is the author of a number of articles and five books: Mirabile Dictu: Representations of the Marvelous in Medieval and Renaissance Italy (Michigan, 1996); Doctors, Ambassadors, Secretaries: Humanism and Professions in Renaissance Italy (Chicago, 2002), the recipient of a Robert W. Hamilton Book Award; The Culture of Cleanliness in Renaissance Italy (Cornell, 2006), named a Choice Outstanding Title; In Your Face: Professional Improprieities and the Art of Being Conspicuous (Stanford, 2010); and, most recently, On the Importance of Being an Individual: Men, Their Professions, and Their Beards (University of Pennsylvania Press, 2015).
+He has been the recipient of a number of scholarly awards, including NEH, Delmas, and Guggenheim Fellowships.

 UGS 303 • Italian Cinema

 UGS 303 Italian Cinema